homewise-solutions-inc/developer-guides/product_table/archive/embed_1.4.md

   * `no` - Do not show rental rates.
 Default value.
   * `mixed` - Include rental rates in the results.
 Shows a user controller to toggle between normal rates and mixed results.
   * `filtered` - Show only rental rates.
-* `price` - Set price amount.
-Value is shared with rental and non-rental views.
-Please find a value with more results.
-  If not set, 2 indicated default values are used (for `rental:no|mixed` and `rental:filtered` respectively).
-* `downPayment` - Set down payment amount for purchase.
-Value is shared with rental and non-rental views.
-Please find a value with more results.
-If not set, 2 indicated default values are used (for `rental:no|mixed` and `rental:filtered` respectively).
-* `balance` - Set balance amount for refinance/switch. options on both rental and non-rental views.
-Please find a value with more results.

 #### Example
 ```html